Environmental issues in China: Environmental Injustice

 China's rural population faces environmental challenges disproportionately as less developed, rural provinces often deal with larger polluting entities and looser environmental regulations.
 The environmental regulations in rural areas are less strict than the densely populated, urban areas allowing enterprises in industries that contribute greatly to pollution like energy producers move away from cities and continue polluting at levels that would be not be allowed had they remained there.
 These groups also lobby policy makers in the area to ensure regulations do not change and become stricter.

 China's urban population has also been found to face greater environmental issues if they live in lower-priced housing.
 In a 2023 experiment the urban tree canopy (UTC) cover of Chinese cities was found to relate to nearby housing prices where the lower value the housing, the lower amount of UTC cover available.
 UTC cover is an important marker for sustainable development, providing many ecological benefits as well as improving the quality of life of residents.
 The distributions of these benefits is unequal, the areas with the highest housing prices have the most UTC cover, meaning residents are likely to have better mental health and live in an area with a greater degree of sustainable development.
 Those living in the lower priced housing receive much less benefit and likely live in areas with greater environmental issues.

 Response

 General overview of the environmental policy

+China's first national environmental protection program, developed in the 1970s, focused on the idea of "complete utilization" as one of its key elements.
+Complete utilization was a waste-recycling and production efficiency principle that had developed in the 1950s as a response to material scarcity in the early PRC; its underlying philosophy was expressed in the slogan "turning waste into treasure and harm into benefit."

 In 2012 the Center for American Progress has described China's environmental policy as similar to that of the United States before 1970.
 That is, the central government issues fairly strict regulations, but the actual monitoring and enforcement is largely undertaken by local governments that are more interested in economic growth.
 Furthermore, due to the restrictive conduct of China's undemocratic regime, the environmental work of non-governmental forces, such as lawyers, journalists, and non-governmental organizations, is severely hampered.